 Best Modern Luxury: Opal Sands Resort

-The one drawback here is that you’re on a rocky point instead of facing the sand, but it’s just a few steps down from the pool before you’re strolling on the beach at sunset.
+The one drawback here is that you’re on a rocky point instead of facing the sand, but it’s just a few steps down from the pool and a very short walk before you’re strolling on the beach at sunset.

 Best Family Resort: Hyatt Regency Clearwater Beach

+Some spacious rooms have that view from private balconies as well.
 The pool area here is terrific when occupancy is low, but is woefully inadequate when more than half the 287 rooms are filled.
 The basic rectangle quickly fills up with kids in vacation season and chairs can become scarce.
-On the plus side if you’re a parent, this Hyatt has a full kids club with dedicated food menu, a kiddie pool, and supervised activities.
-Check the official website for more info and check online prices elsewhere here.
+On the plus side if you’re a parent, this Hyatt has a full kids club with a dedicated food menu, a kiddie pool, and supervised activities.

 Best All-Around Resort: Wyndham Grand Clearwater Beach

+This is the newest of the Clearwater Beach oceanfront hotels.
 The year after Opal Sands opened, a new Wyndham Grand celebrated its grand opening in a prime spot right next to the Hyatt.
-This is flashy resort with modern sensibilities, including some of the most tricked-out and attractive rooms in the Tampa Bay area.
+This is a flashy resort with modern sensibilities, including some of the most tricked-out and attractive rooms in the Tampa Bay area.
 There are some nice subtle touches in them like a shelf by the door (for what you need heading out) and a foot stand in the shower (for shaving legs).

-You can earn or cash in Marriott points at either one of these sister hotels and you’ll get all the predictability that comes from a Marriott brand hotel.
+You’ll get rather simple rooms without a lot of flair, but all the predictability that comes from a Marriott brand hotel.
 Nothing that will wow you, but all the bases will be covered and breakfast is included—a rarity in this resort town.
 Check rates here for Springhill Suites or adjoining Residence Inn.